fsammart/SIA/tp1/README.md

 mvn exec:java -Dexec.mainClass=ar.edu.itba.sia.tp1.Main -f runner
 ``

+## Results

+Results will be saved under the directory `/results` with the name "result + SystemMilis".

 ## Configuration File

 To execute the program with the desired parameters a properties file must be created with the name `sokoban.properties`.